shubhamchhetri/Website-Design/README.md

 # Responsive Websit Design
 Website design Using HTML,CSS,JavaScript and Bootstrap.
-In this i have Learn how to build professional responsive websites. which look good on mobiles, tablets and desktop screens.
+In this, I have learned how to build professional responsive websites. which look good on mobiles, tablets, and desktop screens.
 I have build 4 sites together...
 * a simple but elegant restaurant website.
 * a bike repair website.